joanmarcriera/ceilometer-plugin-fiware/README.md

    notification_driver = messagingv2
    ```

-2. Copy [host.py](/compute_pollster/host.py) file from the [compute_pollster](/compute_pollster) folder into the compute
+2. Copy [host.py](/compute_pollster/host.py) file from the [compute_pollster](/compute_pollster) directory of this
-   pollsters folder of the Ceilometer package at `/usr/lib/python2.7/dist-packages/ceilometer/compute/pollsters`
+   repository into the `compute/pollsters/` subdirectory at Ceilometer package location.
+After that, `HostPollster`

-   After that, `HostPollster` class should be available:
+   class should be available:

    ```
    # python -c 'from ceilometer.compute.pollsters import host; print host.HostPollster().__class__'
    <class 'ceilometer.compute.pollsters.host.HostPollster'>
    ```

-3. Edit Ceilometer entry points file (`/usr/lib/python2.7/dist-packages/ceilometer-2015.1.2.egg-info/entry_points.txt`)
-   to add the new pollster at the `[ceilometer.poll.compute]` section:
+3. Edit entry points file to add the new pollster at the `[ceilometer.poll.compute]` section:

    ```
    compute.info = ceilometer.compute.pollsters.host:HostPollster